Guide, Updated 18 May 2026

 Cycle lanes, advanced stop lines (ASLs at junctions, the green box ahead of the white line where cyclists wait), and segregated cycle tracks are the signature feature of dense London routes.
 Belvedere, Wood Green, Hither Green and Mill Hill have cycle infrastructure on almost every road of the test route.
 Candidates must check for cyclists before opening a door (a separate fault category), at every left turn, and at every junction with an ASL.
 The observation requirement is constant rather than periodic.
 A momentary failure of cycle observation is a major fault even if no cyclist was actually present.

 Rural centres typically have no cycle lanes on the test route.
 The candidate at Stornoway will never encounter an ASL during the test.
-The cycle infrastructure gap explains roughly 4 to 6 percentage points of the London-rural pass rate spread on its own.
+The cycle infrastructure gap is one of the larger contributors to the London-rural pass rate spread.
 The research/london-vs-uk-pass-rate page covers the London-specific picture.

 3. Box junctions: the response-to-signs trap